NOW HIRING FOR LIBRARY DIRECTOR! Click the About Tab, then chose Employment for Job Posting and Application Instructions

 Our VITAL Volunteers will also download audiobooks from BARD and Perkins for patrons who are unable to do so themselves.

-If you’d like more information about VITAL instruction or are interested in training to be a volunteer tutor, please call the Library at (508) 430-7562 extension 5 and speak to Carla Burke, our Assistive Technology Coordinator.
+If you’d like more information about VITAL instruction or are interested in training to be a volunteer tutor, please call the Library at (508) 430-7562 extension 5 or directly at (508) 310-4429, and speak to Carla Burke, our Assistive Technology Coordinator.
 You may also email Carla at cburke@clamsnet.org.

 Patrons have access to the following computer programs to do word processing, email, search the Internet, and much more: